S-Moo/datasciencecoursera/README.md

 # datasciencecoursera
-A repositroy of work for my Data Science courses
+A repository of work for my Data Science courses